-Wolf volcano on Isabela island erupting
+Wolf volcano erupts on Isabela Island

 This is what the eruption looked like on the first day.
 Photo: Aura Banda